🔒

 AI Share of DC Power (%) — All Houses

 The AI share divergence is the single biggest remaining disagreement across houses.
-JPM at 65% implies much faster inference scaling and broader AI adoption.
+JPM 2Q26 revised up to 71% (from 65% in 1Q26) implies even faster inference scaling and broader AI adoption.
 MS aligns with GS at 45-50%, framing inference as the dominant workload driver by 2030.

 US Power Demand CAGR — Five Estimates